samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

 - **Thrown**: The weapon may be thrown at a nearby enemy.
 You may roll to hit with strength or agility.
 - **Fired**: The weapon may be fired at an enemy.
 You must roll to hit with agility.
 Enemies have advantage to hit you with melee attacks while you wield this weapon.
 - **Brace**: The first time an enemy enters your attack range you may make an attack with advantage against them as a reaction.
+- **Reach**: If your brace attack misses or kills an enemy it does not use a reaction.
 - **Defensive**: Ignore attacks that deal 2 damage or less.
 - **Parry**: If an enemy's attack against you deals no damage, you may attack back with disadvantage as a reaction.
 - **Nimble**: You may roll to hit with strength or agility.